 Digital Object Identifier (DOI)

 Erickson, Peter S.; Cabral, Rosemarie G. Ph.D.; Chapman, Colleen E. MS; Cabral, Miguel A. MD; Kent, Emily J.; and Haines, Debbie DVM, "Colostrum replacer feeding regimen, addition of sodium bicarbonate, and milk replacer: The combined effects on absorptive efficiency of immunoglobulinG in neonatal calves."
 (2014).
-Biological Sciences Scholarship.
+Journal of Dairy Science.
 15.